ee-jackson/academic-kickstart/content/project/temperate-cndd/index.md

 title: "Conspecific negative density dependence in a temperate forest"
 summary: "Enemy-driven CNDD has been studied extensively in tropical forests, but does this also happen in temperate forests, and to what extent?"
 authors: ["admin"]
-tags: ["Community ecology", "Plant-insect interactions", "Present"]
+tags: ["Community ecology", "Plant-insect interactions", "Forest ecology", "Present"]
 categories: []
 date: 2021-12-13
 weight: 5